git-shaikhraznova/buy_browse_api_client/README.md

   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = OpenapiClient::ItemApi.new
+api_instance = BuyBrowseApiClient::ItemApi.new
 item_id = 'item_id_example' # String | The eBay RESTful identifier of an item (such as a part you want to check).
 This ID is returned by the Browse and Feed API methods.
 RESTful Item ID Format: v1|#|# For example: v1|272394640372|0 or v1|162846450672|461882996982 For more information about item ID for RESTful APIs, see the Legacy API compatibility section of the Buy APIs Overview. x_ebay_c_marketplace_id = 'x_ebay_c_marketplace_id_example' # String | The ID of the eBay marketplace you want to use.
 Note: This value is case sensitive.
 For example: &nbsp;&nbsp;X-EBAY-C-MARKETPLACE-ID = EBAY_US For a list of supported sites see, API Restrictions. opts = {
-  compatibility_payload: OpenapiClient::CompatibilityPayload.new # CompatibilityPayload |
+  compatibility_payload: BuyBrowseApiClient::CompatibilityPayload.new # CompatibilityPayload |
 }

 begin
   result = api_instance.check_compatibility(item_id, x_ebay_c_marketplace_id, opts)
   p result
-rescue OpenapiClient::ApiError => e
+rescue BuyBrowseApiClient::ApiError => e
   puts "Exception when calling ItemApi->check_compatibility: #{e}" end